 A medium weight Merino wool base layer or a mixed wool and synthetic layer is a great versatile all-rounder for hiking, where you may have a combination of more intense activity for ascents, pauses and slower sections.

 A medium weight will ensure you stay warm when you stop, without overheating on the more challenging sections of trail.

-Finding the best base layer for men is all about knowing what you need and prioritizing those needs, while taking personal preferences into account and dressing for the occasion with a good selection of complementary layers.
+Finding the best base layer for men in 2023 is all about knowing what you need and prioritizing those needs, while taking personal preferences into account and dressing for the occasion with a good selection of complementary layers.

 Ultimately, whatever works best for you and keeps you warm, dry and comfortable is the best base layer there is!